 - This ends up happening to Light Yagami in the second half of Death Note.
 Light ultimately manages to best L, kill him and can create his perfect world uncontested while leading the Kira Task Force around in circles.
 But after four years, he finds himself growing bored and actually longing for an enforcer of law to match wits with again.
 When L's successors, Near and Mello, come to challenge him, he's actually elated to finally have someone coming after him again and eggs them on to try and catch him.

-- In One-Punch Man, the eponymous Invincible Hero Saitama has trained hard so he can enjoy the thrill of the fight against villains, but ended up too powerful in that he ends fights in, well, one punch.
+- The eponymous Invincible Hero Saitama has trained hard so he can enjoy the thrill of the fight against villains, but ended up too powerful in that he ends fights in, well, one punch.
 While he's not above general heroics and helping innocents, his main drive is to find a villain opponent on his level.

 - In A Shadow of the Titans, Beast Boy is thrilled when Jade declares him as her Arch-Enemy after he particularly angers her, as he feels that this makes him cooler.
 An exasperated Cyborg tries very hard to get it through his head that he shouldn't be happy that there's someone out there who hates him that much.